Layalchristine24/Layalchristine24.github.io/content/publications/reform-avs21/index.md

 ---

 ## Summary
 This message was adopted by the Swiss Federal Council on August 28, 2019.
-My contribution to this message is essentially the calculations and the production of the several variants of the Old-Age and Survivors' Insurance (OASI) financial budget featured on the last pages of the document.
+My contribution (together with the team of mathematicians of the [FSIO](https://www.bsv.admin.ch/bsv/en/home.html)) to this message is essentially the calculations and the production of the several variants of the Old-Age and Survivors' Insurance (OASI) financial budget featured on the last pages of the document.